pfalvey/ethical-computing-institute/course-assignments.md

   + A discussion of the aspects in the memo your ethical framework finds either valid or ethical.
 (5 Points)
   + A discussion of the aspects in the memo your ethical framework finds either invalid or unethical.
 (5 Points)
 + Your analysis of gender bias in tech (~500 Words) must include:
-  + A brief summary of outstanding gender issues.
+  + A brief summary of outstanding gender issues in tech.
 (5 Points)
   + A response to each issue from the perspective of your ethical framework.
 (5 Points)
     + If your framework does not have any particular insight for an issue, provide your own while matching the sentiments of your framework as best as you can.
 + Your analysis of race and ethinicity biases in tech (~500 Words) must include:
-  + A brief summary of outstanding race and ethnicity issues.
+  + A brief summary of outstanding race and ethnicity issues in tech.
 (5 Points)
   + A response to each issue from the perspective of your ethical framework.
 (5 Points)
     + If your framework does not have any particular insight for an issue, provide your own while matching the sentiments of your framework as best as you can.
 + The webpage is well-formatted, readable, and without merge conflicts in the GitHub repository (style points).
 (5 Points)